btlsd/FEP/README.md

 ### Web Browser

 The game can also run in modern browsers through [Pyodide](https://pyodide.org).
-Open `web/index.html` in a browser and click **게임 시작** to load the Python files and play without installing Python.
+The repository is ready for GitHub Pages.
+After enabling Pages on the repository, visit `https://<your-username>.github.io/FEP/` to play directly in the browser.
+To run locally without publishing, open `index.html` in a browser and click **게임 시작** to load the Python files and start.

 ## Requirements